How to Choose the Right MRI Wheelchair for Your Facility

 1. Assuming any wheelchair can enter the MRI suite: Standard wheelchairs may react dangerously to magnetic fields.
 Always verify MRI compatibility before use.

-2. Ignoring patient size variations: Using a one-size-fits-all approach can compromise both patient safety and user experience.
+2. Ignoring patient size variations: Using a one-size-fits-all approach can compromise both patient safety and user experience, also requiring costly equipment replacements.

 3. Overlooking maintenance and cleaning protocols: Regular inspection and cleaning ensure that the wheelchair remains in optimal, safe condition.